michael2012z/BitBible/markdown/Etheridge/files/John.md

 25. If He therefore, the Son, shall liberate you, truly shall you be sons of freedom.

-26. I know that you are the seed of Abraham; but you seek to kill me, because in my word you do not concur.Or, acquiesce.
+26. I know that you are the seed of Abraham; but you seek to kill me, because in my word you do not concur.

 27. That which I have seen with my Father I speak, and that which you have seen with your father you do.